-7.Time Sheets: All employees shall keep accurate records of the time worked in the manner and on the defined forms as specified by the City Council.
+7.Time Clock and Time Sheets: All employees are required to utilize the city time clocks to document time worked.
+The breakdown of time into the established cost categories is manually recorded.
 Falsifying of time sheets by an employee shall be cause for immediate dismissal of that employee from City employment.
-Time sheets are signed by the employee confirming correct with verification and attestation by the next level supervisor or Personnel Committee.
+Final time sheets are signed by the employee confirming correct with verification and attestation by their next level supervisor, human resources (City Clerk-Treasurer) or Personnel Committee.

-8. Compensatory Time of Officers and Employees (MN Stat.
+8.Compensatory Time of Officers and Employees (MN Stat.
 30.09):